3omer/3omer.github.io/essays/background-threads-behaviour.md

 ### At 750 request

 I didn't finish the test.
 After 400 request sent I noticed the number of queued requests had gotten over 100 ! and the response time is now 1863ms comparing to 443ms when there was no delay! ..
 Why? because there are no free workers to accept more requests, All the 20 workers are forced to wait 500ms for the mail server to respond .. this is the blocking effect we didn't notice when the mail server was local.
+Contrary -and as expected- the threaded version's response-time is not effected by the delay .. phew!
 <img class="ui image" src="{{ site.baseurl }}/images/jmeter-results/DELAY-750R.png"/>

 So threads really worth the effort right ?!
 Well.
 Yeah.
 But.
 You know.
 Not so many people are excited about threads and the complexity introduced by threads.
 So? ..
 So all I am saying is that when your application is IO bounded maybe you should think about other options.